Q: How many credits are required for the engineering management program?

 A: Our courses employ experiential learning techniques to bridge the gap between theory and practice.
 Our faculty collaborate with local companies to bring real world problems to course projects.
 For example, in Engineering Management Strategy, students apply strategic analysis, risk analysis, and business process optimization to real world technical organizations.
 In Creativity and Problem Solving I, students get an opportunity to learn about their own problem-solving styles, and in Technical Project Management, students generate a portfolio to reflect on their negotiation skills and conflict management strategies.
 Students can also participate in the Student Startup Project organized by the Great Valley LaunchBox to apply their program knowledge to a real-world startup experience.
 In addition, interested students can apply for optional summer internships.

 Q: Do you allow students to transfer credits into the program?

-A: The average age of our students is mid-thirties.
-You will find most of our students share the same concern about not having taken classes in quite some time, and how to juggle graduate school with an already busy life.
-Penn State Great Valley was designed for your needs, and we are ready to accommodate your busy schedule.
+A: The average age of our students is 32.
+You will find most of our students share the same concern and worry how they will be able to juggle graduate school with an already busy life.

 We encourage those who are not sure about committing to a master’s degree to consider beginning with a graduate certificate—which, in most cases, allows for credits earned to transfer to the degree program upon admission.
 Each semester, prospective students can take advantage of our “test drive” program, which offers the opportunity to sit in on a class.
 To arrange a test drive, email [email protected] and a program representative will reach out to discuss options with you.

 Q: How long will it take me to graduate?

 A: You can expect to complete your degree in two to three years if going part-time or one and a half years if going full-time at the Malvern campus.